Dr. Emma Harden-Wolfson

 - Qualitative methods

 Dr Emma Harden-Wolfson is an international and comparative higher education policy specialist with regional specializations in Central Asia, Canada, Europe, and Latin America.
 Over the past two decades, Emma has worked in higher education research, teaching, policy analysis, consultancy, and university administration across four continents.
+She is Vice President of the Canadian Society for the Study of Higher Education, an Advisory Board member for the World Access to Higher Education Network and Associate Editor of the journal Studies in Higher Education.

-Prior to joining DISE in 2023, Emma was Head of Research and Foresight at UNESCO’s International Institute for Higher Education in Latin America and the Caribbean where she led research on the right to higher education, digital transformations, artificial intelligence, student mobility, and the futures of higher education.
+Prior to joining McGill in 2023, Emma was Head of Research and Foresight at UNESCO’s International Institute for Higher Education in Latin America and the Caribbean where she led research on the right to higher education, digital transformations, artificial intelligence, student mobility, and the futures of higher education.

-Some of Emma’s current projects include:
+Some of Emma’s recent funded research projects include:

-Funding: McGill Social Sciences and Humanities Development Grants Program (2023-24)
+Funding: McGill Social Sciences and Humanities Development Grants Program (2023-25)

-Co-principal Investigator: Review of climate change education ambition in Central Asia
+Review of climate change education ambition in Central Asia

 This study reviews the state of climate change education policy in four Central Asian countries to identify good practices and support preparation for school-level pilots of the new UNESCO Quality Standard on Green Schools.